deepak-chaurasiyaa/lybrate_clone/README.md

 HTML, css, javascript , js dom manipulation, font Awesom icons

 WEBSITE CONTENT CLONED>
-here the bookApointment, consultOnline, goodCart, login/signup, healthfeed and doctors sections are the part we have majorly focused to clone(create)
+here the home, bookApointment, consultOnline, goodCart, login/signup, healthfeed and doctors sections are the part we have majorly focused to clone(create)

 WEBSITE USER FLOW >
 the user flow that we tried to maintain is,